 Clever rotary system of the arm!
 The singularity of this stage comes from its original rotary system of the vertical arm without needing to dismount it completely (animation over there).
 A clever slotting of the stage enables to turn the arm over by sliding, just by unscrewing the fastening screw below slightly.

-The body stage Xtension (option)
+The quick release plate Xtension (option)

 This camera stage can be placed on the sliding arm in two directions.
 It allows, above all, to set whatever camera that wouldn't be equipped with a fastening screw on its shoe right in its optical axis, especially with digital cameras that have a shifted fastening screw relatively to the optical axis hence the famous entrance pupil.
 It is also more robust than in the other cases and can thus support heavier pairs body/lens.